Bielesz/Bielesz/README.md

 *   🖥️  See my portfolio at [https://bielesz.netlify.app](http://bielesz.netlify.app)
 *   ✉️  You can contact me at [bielesz@yahoo.com](mailto:bielesz@yahoo.com)
-*   🧠  I'm learning React & TypeScript
+*   🧠  I'm learning React and TypeScript

 ### Skills